scala-native/scala-native/docs/contrib/nir.md

 ```

 If execution reaches undefined instruction the behaviour of execution is
 undefined starting from that point.
-Corresponds to LLVM\'s
+Corresponds to LLVM's
 [unreachable](http://llvm.org/docs/LangRef.html#unreachable-instruction).

 ### ret